LukaHarambasic/scheduled-notion-database-update/README.md

 We are talking about a project management database that is used in a Scrum set up.
 For the sake of this script it is only relevant that a task has a status (Single select: Backlog > Open > In Progress > Blocked > Done) and a Sprint (Relation).
 If a task gets a sprint assigned the status should be changed from `Backlog` to `Open`.

+## Prequesites

+Get your `NOTION_KEY` and the `NOTION_DATABASE_ID`.
+You can read more about it [here]().
+Don't forget to share your database with your integration otherwise you won't get anything.
+If you have relations you want to access you also grant your integration access to them.

 ## Deployment

 The Node.js function can be easily deployed at [Pipedream](https://pipedream.com/   ).
 Therefore, a trigger has to be defined, I decided to let this function run every 30 minutes.
 Also don't forget to add the environment variables to your [PipeDream account](https://pipedream.com/docs/environment-variables/).